-Researchers at the Johannes Kepler University Linz, Austria, have developed a way to capture images on a flexible sheet of plastic.
+Researchers from the Institute of Computer Graphics at Johannes Kepler University in Linz, Austria, have developed a way to capture images on a flexible sheet of plastic.
 Unlike traditional image sensors that use circuits and other internal structures to develop an image, this new solution is fully transparent.